jwd83/pysvsim/README.md

 See the included example files:
 - `nand_gate.sv`: Simple NAND gate implementation
+- `inverter.sv`: Inverter built from NAND gate instantiation
+- `and_gate.sv`: AND gate built from NAND gate and inverter modules
 - `complex_logic.sv`: Multi-output module with various operations
 - `tests.json`: Example test cases for the NAND gate
+- `inverter_tests.json`: Test cases for the inverter
+- `and_gate_tests.json`: Test cases for the AND gate

 ## Limitations